mulka/ploverwiki/Installation-Guide.md

 #### Other

-You need to install Python 2 (with pip support), wxPython, and wmctrl (optional).
-Once this is done, download the wheel file for the version you want to run and install it like this:
+- You need to install Python 2 (with pip support), wxPython, and wmctrl (optional).
+Once this is done:

+1. Download the wheel file for the version you want to run.
+1. Install it using this command:

 `python2 -m pip install --user plover-3.0.0-py2-none-any.whl`